datenmanagement-sdbb/eCH-0260/README.md

 Further information on the introduction of the new data exchange processes ("HAKA-processes") can be found at https://www.sdbb.ch/datenmanagement/projekte/da-bbi

 Publizierte Versionen:
-- eCH-0260 Version 2.0
+- eCH-0260 Version 2.0 --> TBD
-- DAK - Datenaustauschkonzept Version 3.0
+- DAK - Datenaustauschkonzept Version 3.0 --> TBD
-- SOLL - Soll-Datenaustauschprozesse Version 3.0
+- SOLL - Soll-Datenaustauschprozesse Version 3.0 --> TBD

 Release notes for version 2.2